mikerquinn/step-cli/README.md

 This is a fork of step-cli to support **ML-DSA (FIPS 204)** with Go 1.27.

+This is super quick and dirty and should NOT EVER be used in production!
+It is for playing around with PQC.

 ## Build Requirements

 - **Go 1.27** (or later) - required for `crypto/mldsa` in the standard library